-- a cumulative GPA of at least 2.0 - to declare the certificate, complete the School of Liberal Arts online declaration form: https:// liberalarts.iupui.edu/admissions/update-majorform.html
+- a cumulative GPA of at least 2.0 - to declare the certificate, complete the School of Liberal Arts online declaration form here.

 Students who have not enrolled at IU Indianapolis may be considered for this certificate if they meet the above criteria and apply for Undergraduate Admission to IU Indianapolis and specify the Undergraduate Human Communication in a Mediated World Certificate as their objective.